Black voters know what they want. On Tuesday, it was Joe Biden. Here's why.

 Sheila Tyson knows Southern politics.

-The Birmingham, Alabama, native registers voters — Republicans and Democrats, black, white, Latino and Asian — helping them get identification and persuades them to get in the policymaking process.
+The Birmingham, Alabama, native registers voters — Republicans and Democrats, black, white, Latino and Asian — helping them get identification and persuading them to get involved in the policymaking process.

-In the days since the field broke sharply for Biden, supporters for other candidates have expressed disbelief at best — derision and racist disdain at worst — for the black voters responsible for his recent successes.
-But for many black voters, Biden was the best known option; the candidate with the right experience who could appeal to the widest cross-section of Democrats.
-He was, to others, President Barack Obama’s forever vice president, a man who could take on President Donald Trump in what could be a bare-knuckles battle for the White House.
+In the days since the field broke sharply for Biden, supporters of other candidates have expressed disbelief at best — derision and racist disdain at worst — for the black voters responsible for his recent successes.
+But for many black voters, Biden was the best-known option — the candidate with the right experience who could appeal to the widest cross-section of Democrats.
+He was, to others, President Barack Obama's forever vice president, a man who could take on President Donald Trump in what could be a bare-knuckles battle for the White House.

 In S.C.
 Biden thanks black voters, the 'heart of Democratic party'March 1, 202000:58